Select your course options:

 Why choose the School of Education

-95% of our Education and Teaching graduates are in employment or further studies 15 months after graduating (HESA Graduate Outcomes, 2023)
+Over 95% of our full-time UK graduates in education and teaching are in employment and/or further study, 15 months after graduating (Source: HESA Graduate Outcomes data for 2020/21, pub 2023).

 About the course

-• Benefit from an experienced teaching team that includes previous early years and primary teachers as well as middle and senior leaders within schools and early years settings
+• Learn from an experienced teaching team that includes previous early years and primary teachers as well as middle and senior leaders within schools and early years settings

 with Professional Practice Year